anvesh-27/Automated-Instagram-login/README.md

 ```

 ### Chromedriver
 Go to (https://chromedriver.chromium.org/downloads) this website , check your chrome version and download the suitable version of chromedriver zip file.
-Extract the files in the same direcory as your python file.
+Extract the files in the same directory as your python file.

 ## Run
 Run the "iglogin.py" file.
 Provide it with your login credentials, when you run it for the first time.
 You can also change your login credentials manually by editing the "Creds.txt".